brentlintner/linus/docs/background.md

 1. **Mid-File Part:** If the token (6000 for the entire response, 4000 for the file part) or character (20000 for the entire response, 15000 for the file part) limit is reached mid-file part.
 2. **Finish the Part:** Complete the current file part, including its end-of-file identifier.
-3. **Add Empty Part:** If the current file part was the last part for the file you are writing, add the special empty file part with `NoMoreParts: True` *immediately* after completing the current file part.
 4. **"LINUS CONTINUE":** Print *only* `LINUS CONTINUE` on a new line.
 5. **Stop:** Provide no further output or explanations.